Fonbnk Docs

 enum OfframpStatus {

-AWAITING_TRANSACTION_CONFIRMATION = 'awaiting_transaction_confirmation', // user has sent us a transaction hash, waiting for confirmation
+VALIDATING_TRANSACTION = 'validating_transaction', // user has sent us a transaction hash, waiting it to appear in a blockchain

 TRANSACTION_CONFIRMED = 'transaction_confirmed', // user transaction was confirmed